What are DAOs in the Blockchain world?

 But how can an organization be decentralized?

-Every DAO is backed by a smart-contract code, which declares the relationships between the members of the DAO and their ownership rights.
+Every DAO is backed by a DAO smart-contract code, which declares the relationships between the members of the DAO and their ownership rights.
 To refresh your knowledge of smart contracts — we recommend you read this article.

 It is important to understand, that DAO in its inherency is a smart-contract code that runs on a public blockchain like Ethereum network, Solana, NEAR blockchain, Chainlink, etc. So it becomes decentralized since DAOs smart contracts are deployed on a public blockchain.
 Simple.